Lady Bird (film): Plot

-In the fall of 2002, Christine McPherson is a senior at the Immaculate Heart of Mary Catholic High School in Sacramento, California.
-She gives herself the nickname "Lady Bird."
-Despite her family's financial struggles, she longs to attend a prestigious college in "a city with culture” somewhere on the East Coast.
-Her mother, Marion, does not believe Christine's dreams are possible and tells her that she is ungrateful for what she has.
-An argument between them prompts Christine to jump from a moving car, breaking her arm.
+In the fall of 2002, Christine McPherson, who calls herself "Lady Bird", is a senior at a Catholic high school in Sacramento, California.
+Despite her family's financial struggles, she longs to attend a prestigious college in "a city with culture" on the East Coast.
+During a car ride, Lady Bird's mother Marion tells her that she is ungrateful and her dreams are unrealistic.
+To prove a point, Lady Bird jumps from the moving car, breaking her arm.